chainoid/postap01/README.md

 chmod a+x startFabric.sh

-This code is based on code written by the Hyperledger Fabric community.
-Source code can be found here: (https://github.com/hyperledger/fabric-samples).

 ## Basic Network Config
 Note that this basic configuration uses pre-generated certificates and key material, and also has predefined transactions to initialize a channel named "mychannel".